- Things to Know

 - Intertrigo is an irritation of the folds of the skin.
 Candidal infections commonly occur in warm, moist body areas, such as the underarms, in the groin, under the breasts, between the legs, and under the folds of the skin of the abdomen of people who are obese.
 Any breakdown, cuts, or cracks in the skin may allow this organism to penetrate.

 - The candidal rash affects the diaper area (diaper rash).
 It is caused by a candidal infection that is allowed to penetrate the skin due to moisture.

 - Candidal body rash can result from excess sweating, antibiotic use, or lack of movement leading to skin occlusion (for example, when a medication is applied to the skin and covered).
 It most commonly occurs in people with diabetes who are in the hospital.

-- Congenital cutaneous candidiasis results from infection of an infant during passage through the birth canal.
+- Congenital cutaneous candidiasis results from the infection of an infant during passage through the birth canal.
 The rash appears within a few hours of delivery.

 - Candidal paronychia is a chronic inflammation of the nail fold of your hand or foot.
-In some cases, it causes a discharge with pus and a soft, watery swelling of the area around the fingernail or toenail.
+In some cases, it causes a discharge of pus and a soft, watery swelling of the area around the fingernail or toenail.

 - Erosio interdigitalis blastomycetica is a candidal infection between the finger webs.
 Skin softening and redness occur.
 Moisture trapped by rings is thought to cause the condition.
 Risk factors include people with diabetes and those who work with water (for example, house workers, launderers, and those exposed to strong chemicals).